 |While you’re at it …|

 |Ensure your servicer has your up-to-date contact information.
-With federal loan servicing contracts set to expire by the end of 2020 — and a host of new loan servicers coming aboard — your debt could be transferred.|
+With a first round of federal loan servicing contracts set to expire by the end of 2021 — and a host of new loan servicers coming aboard — your debt could be transferred.|

 This advice goes for private student loan relief, too.
 It never hurts to ask your bank, credit union or online lender for support.

-A Student Loan Hero survey in June found that 70% of private loan borrowers who asked for lender support were successful in receiving it.
+A Student Loan Hero survey in June 2020 found that 70% of private loan borrowers who asked for lender support were successful in receiving it.
 Whether you’re offered modified repayment terms or a lower monthly payment, you might be surprised by a lender’s generosity.